 There’s zero plastic onsite, as well as a solar farm.
 The designers of the intimate, immersive camp were so sensitive to nature that they constructed the main dining area and lounge around lush trees and what’s perhaps the world’s most massive termite mound.
 Animals stroll along—or hop right up in the case of monkeys—because they feel so at home.

 The twice-daily safari drives are incredibly epic, but the most spectacular part of your stay might be sleeping in the moonlit Star Bed, an elevated mosquito-netted King within snoring distance of the elephant boma.
 And a great way to spend your morning?
 Waking up at dawn with the rescue herd to take a sunrise walk.

 Best Domestic: The Palms Hotel and Spa, Florida

-For the ultimate honeymoon touch, don’t miss fruity cocktails at the poolside Tiki Bar followed by a trip to the AVEDA spa, for holistic massages and treatments featuring eco-friendly products.
+For the ultimate honeymoon touch, don’t miss out on fruity cocktails at the poolside Tiki Bar, followed by a trip to the AVEDA spa for holistic massages and treatments, featuring eco-friendly products.